AdrianKazi/PyTorch-Playground/README.md

 ### Notes

 This repository serves as a personal research playground for practicing and consolidating core deep learning concepts in PyTorch.
+Its primary goal is to build a solid, first-principles understanding of how neural networks learn, generalize, and fail, through direct implementation and systematic experimentation.

-The focus is on understanding fundamentals through hands-on implementation — from basic optimization and training dynamics to more complex architectures such as CNNs, RNNs, and GANs.
+The work focuses on core topics such as optimization dynamics, loss landscapes, gradient behavior, regularization, and representation learning, before extending to more complex architectures including CNNs, RNNs, and GANs.
+Rather than relying on high-level abstractions, the notebooks prioritize transparency and explicit control over training loops, model components, and evaluation procedures.

-The notebooks emphasize experimentation, ablation, and intuition-building rather than library-level abstraction or production-ready code.
-The overall structure and progression reflect an iterative learning process shaped by guided self-study, practical exercises, and continuous experimentation with model behavior and training dynamics.

-_Subtle influences from structured coursework and independent exploration are embedded throughout the repository, with an emphasis on developing intuition and first-principles understanding rather than reproducing predefined solutions._
+A strong emphasis is placed on experimentation and ablation: modifying architectures, optimizers, learning rates, freezing and unfreezing layers, and analyzing the effects of these choices on convergence and generalization.
+The repository is intended as a learning and exploration space, not as polished or production-ready code.

+The structure and progression of the material are based on the course by **Mike X. Cohen**, and are further extended through independent experimentation and additional exploratory analysis beyond the original coursework.